TheoKVA/pocket-pdf/README.md

 ## 📢 License

-MIT — use it freely.
+MIT License — use freely and fork responsibly.